annesadleir/rjr-s3-native/README.md

 `Warning: class initialization of class io.netty.util.internal.logging.Log4JLogger failed with exception java.lang.NoClassDefFoundError: org/apache/log4j/Priority.
 This class will be initialized at run time because option --allow-incomplete-classpath is used for image building.
 Use the option --initialize-at-run-time=io.netty.util.internal.logging.Log4JLogger to explicitly request delayed initialization of this class.`

 ## deploying to AWS
 Ignoring that error, I can then create a zip to deploy.
-It requires three? things
+It requires four things
 * the `bootstrap` file from the root of this repo.
 This is called by AWS to start the custom runtime.
 It needs to be made executable e.g. `chmod 777 bootstrap`
 * the native executable made by the native image tool, also made executable using chmod